 Regular health-care operations

-The Delaware Valley College physicians, physicians assistants, nurses and nurse practitioners may look at your health information to complete a quality assurance review to assess the care and results in your case and others like yours.
+The Delaware Valley University physicians, physicians assistants, nurses and nurse practitioners may look at your health information to complete a quality assurance review to assess the care and results in your case and others like yours.

 Secretaries need access to the entire medical record in order to file all components of the chart.
 Secretaries also assist students with insurance questions and may need to access the entire record in order to determine dates of service.